canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report.md

 ### The problem

 Currently, if the user changes the entered location, the weather forecast for the other city is still visible.
-Lets hide it!
+Let’s hide it!

 ### Things to know